SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Function Representation and Encoding

 TCI extends this idea to higher-order tensors by applying the skeleton decomposition to successive matrix unfoldings~\cite{oseledets2010a}.
 Given a tensor $A_{s_1\ldots s_L}$, the unfolding at position $k$ is defined as

 where $s_{\le k}$ groups the first $k$ indices and $s_{>k}$ the remaining ones.
-Modern TCI algorithms iteratively refine an initial approximation by probing the underlying black-box function along structured index patterns, known as \emph{fibers}, and updating the MPS cores accordingly.
+Modern TCI algorithms iteratively refine an initial approximation by probing the underlying black-box function along structured index patterns, known as \emph{fibers}, and updating the MPS tensors \jj{(also called \emph{cores} in the tensor-train literature)} accordingly.

 SeeMPS provides several TCI variants, accessible through a common interface \rtt{api/function/seemps.analysis.cross.cross_interpolation}{cross\_interpolation}.
 The function \rtt{api/function/seemps.analysis.cross.cross_maxvol}{cross\_maxvol} implements a rank-adaptive variant based on single-site rectangular-maxvol updates~\cite{sozykin2022, mikhalev2018}, the function \rtt{api/function/seemps.analysis.cross.cross_dmrg}{cross\_dmrg} implements a two-site variant with DMRG-like updates~\cite{savostyanov2011}, and \rtt{api/function/seemps.analysis.cross.cross_greedy}{cross\_greedy} provides an alternative approach based on greedy pivot selection~\cite{dolgov2020, nunez-fernandez2022, ritter2024}.
 In practice, we find the DMRG-based approach to be the most efficient, although it can be more susceptible to convergence to local minima, whereas the rectangular-maxvol approach is typically slower but more robust.
 Other variants, such as partial rank-revealing LU schemes~\cite{nunez-fernandez2025}, follow the same underlying principle: sample the target function at informative fibers and update the MPS cores accordingly.